 She has been an executive in private, public, and nonprofit organizations.
 Her academic and practice expertise includes performance management and measurement, talent management, and manager and executive performance.
 She has served on the board of the Central Texas Food Bank and currently serves on the board of Family Eldercare.

 While an executive at the Texas State Auditor's Office (SAO), she led the development of one of the nation's first public sector balanced performance measurement scorecards; in 2004, the SAO and its measurement system was recognized as one of the world's best when it was elected to the Balanced Scorecard Hall of Fame.
 She also helped implement other innovative work processes that were adopted by audit organizations across the US.
 She served as an executive at the American Heart Association.

-Dr. Kerr has worked with various public, nonprofit, and private sector organizations to improve performance and measurement.
-Her work in organizational measurement was named a "best practice" by the Society for Human Resource Management.
+Dr. Kerr’s work in organizational measurement was named a "best practice" by the Society for Human Resource Management.
 Her methodology for performance measurement systems was featured in both Paul Niven's book Balanced Scorecard Step-by-Step and Mohan Nair's Essentials of the Balanced Scorecard.
-The Austin American-Statesman, Austin Woman, and Financial World magazines have written about her.
+The Austin American-Statesman, Austin Woman, and Financial World magazines have written about her work.